 | nextTaskId a| [[nextTaskId]] The next scheduler:Task.md[task] id counting from

 | schedulableBuilder a| [[schedulableBuilder]] <

 spark-scheduler-FIFOSchedulableBuilder.md[FIFOSchedulableBuilder] when scheduling policy is FIFO (which is the default scheduling policy).

 spark-scheduler-FairSchedulableBuilder.md[FairSchedulableBuilder] for FAIR scheduling policy.

-NOTE: Use ROOT:configuration-properties.md#spark.scheduler.mode[spark.scheduler.mode] configuration property to select the scheduling policy.
+NOTE: Use configuration-properties.md#spark.scheduler.mode[spark.scheduler.mode] configuration property to select the scheduling policy.